 A safe society provides a favourable business and investment environment.
 Safeguarding national security and the rule of law in Hong Kong is the cornerstone to maintain "One Country, Two Systems", ensuring the long-term stability and safety of Hong Kong.
 The HKSAR Government is confident that with the implementation of the Law, the social unrest which has troubled Hong Kong people for nearly one year will be eased and stability will be restored, thereby enabling Hong Kong to start anew and focus our priorities on economic development and people's livelihood.

-Sincerely,

-Emily Mo

-Director

-Hong Kong Economic and Trade Office (Toronto)
+Yours sincerely, Law Kin-wai Director-General Hong Kong Economic and Trade Office